influxdata/community-templates/premier_league/README.md

 2. From the [SportsDataIO developer portal](https://sportsdata.io/developers/api-documentation/soccer) retrieve your API key for for your soccer subscription.
 Save the key as an environment variable `SPORTSDATAIO_SOCCER_API_KEY` as it will be used for in the Telegraf configuration file.
 3. Follow the rest of the general instructions on using InfluxDB Templates can be found in the [use a template](../docs/use_a_template.md) document.

-Describe any steps needed to finish setting up and running your template, including how to launch your Telegraf configurations and connect to any external services or data sources.

 Telegraf Configuration requires the following environment variables
 - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.